 In more modern days, only 3 million years ago, the erosion caused by glaciers and their runoff in the Pleistocene Ice age have carved many of the features of the mountain.
 This erosion is greatly expedited by what many call “frost wedging.”
 The constant freezing, thawing and refreezing of the water is like driving little wedges into the rock and splitting them apart.
 At the lower elevations, the water seeps deeply into the microfine joints and cracks found in the pink granite.
 Then, as it freezes, the water expands and cracks the rock apart into large boulders.
 At the higher elevations, where the colder temperatures keep the water from seeping in as deeply as below, the rock is split into much smaller pieces.
 So, as you travel higher on the mountain, you’ll likely begin to see much smaller boulders and rocks.
 After centuries of this freezing and thawing, the rocks eventually break down into soil components.
 And if you scoop up a handful along the trip, you’ll see a lot of sandy looking particles of granite along with bits of feldspar and shimmering mica that have been eroded from the metamorphic rock.

-The Rockies are the longest mountain chain in the world, extending from Mexico to Canada.
+The Rockies are the second longest mountain chain above sea level in the world, extending from Mexico to Canada.
 In the United States there are 91 peaks that are higher than 14,000 feet or fourteeners, as they are called by adventurists.
 Colorado boasts the largest number of fourteeners with 54.
 Pikes Peak isn’t the highest in Colorado, but doesn’t miss it by much.
 The highest is Mt.
 Elbert near Leadville, and it stands only 318 feet higher at 14,433.